 I have to confess that I’m not a super huge art fan.
 I like to look at landscapes and enjoy the quality of intricately detailed paintings that I can’t fathom being able to create, but I’m not one to assess the use of shadows or brush technique.
 I prefer to just wander and pick out some of the pretty ones to look at more closely, so I felt like the Louvre was a little lost on me.
 The sheer amount of stunning artwork was almost overwhelming.

 My mom had visited the museum in 1980 and remembered a particular painting called The Coronation of Napoleon that she wanted to show us.
-We eventually located it in one of the galleries and were in awe of the sheer size of it.
+We set off in search of it and eventually located it in one of the galleries.
+The sheer size of it was amazing and we were totally in awe of it.
+It’s pretty much the total opposite of the Mona Lisa in terms of size and intricacy (why is the Mona Lisa so famous again?) and even I could appreciate the artistic elements of it.

-Unfortunately, my little sister apparently hates art museums, so after seeing the Mona Lisa, she was ready to go.
+Unfortunately, we discovered that my little sister hates art museums, so after seeing the Mona Lisa, she was ready to go.
 I insisted on tracking down the Venus de Milo first, and we ended up wandering through the sculptures in that area for a while before heading out.
+We easily could’ve spent another two hours and I would’ve stayed until closing time if I’d had my way.

-We had entered through the mall coming from the Metro – I still have no idea exactly what we did.
-There were signs and arrows and a lot of people so we just kind of kept walking until we ended up by the coat/bag check.
+We had entered the Louvre through the mall coming from the Metro – I still have no idea exactly what we did.
+We got off the train and there were signs and arrows and a lot of people so we just kind of kept walking until we ended up by the coat/bag check.
 Speaking of which – it’s free – so it’s definitely worth taking advantage of.
-There’s even a locking umbrella rack that provided us with some entertainment as we watched an employee wrestle with it in order to free an oddly-shaped umbrella it was refusing to release.
+There’s even a locking umbrella rack that provided us with some entertainment as we watched an employee wrestle with it in order to free an oddly-shaped umbrella it was refusing to relinquish.

 We decided to exit through the pyramid so we could see that side.
 It had been added in the years since my mom had visited, so she was excited to see something new for a change.
 I’ve seen hundreds of pictures of it, but none of them do it justice.
 Especially at night.
 The reflections in the fountains were especially magical.
 I do wish we had stopped by in daylight at some point, but I was more than pleased to test out my photography skills on the glowing, glass pyramid contrasting against the dark night sky.

 I was very glad that we defied conventional wisdom because visiting the Louvre at night was awesome.
 At the time I went, Wednesday was the late night, but that may change from time to time.
-Make sure to consult the Louvre website for opening hours to make sure you don’t miss out on anything because of outdated information.
+Make sure to consult the Louvre website for opening hours to make sure you don’t miss out on anything.

 Visiting the Musee d’Orsay

-The Musee d’Orsay had evening hours the next day, so we decided to use the same strategy there.
+The Musee d’Orsay had evening hours the next day, so after our wild success at the Louvre, we decided to use the same strategy there.
 The Orsay doesn’t have the same reputation for crowds as the Louvre does, but going at night once again allowed us to maximize our time at other places we wanted to see.

-I’m a big fan of the show “Doctor Who,” so I was pretty excited to see the Van Gogh gallery where parts of an episode were filmed.
+I’m a big fan of the show “Doctor Who,” so I was pretty excited to see the Van Gogh gallery where parts of an episode (from Series 5) were filmed.
 I quite like his style of painting, so I enjoyed wandering through that area.

 The giant clock with a view over the city was stunning.
-I’d seen pictures of it online before, but I never knew where it was from.
+I’d seen pictures of it online before, but I never actually knew where it was from.
 I was initially annoyed that these two women were standing in the way, but when comparing this shot to a clean one I got after they moved, I found that I liked this one way better because they give it scale.
-Plus, I like the woman off to the left who was trying to drag her male companion out of his comfy resting place.
+Of course, I hadn’t yet reunited with my family, so I didn’t get a photo of myself with this clock, but if you pretend that I dress like a presentable human being once in a while, you could almost imagine me in the red coat.

 What are your favorite parts of the Louvre or Orsay?